Can home automation increase the value of your home?

 Is demand for home technology increasing?

 I think as the younger generation comes through, we'll start to see demand for home technology increase.
 Young people are much more confident with technology, so their needs and requests will be different.
+"We are seeing alot of requests for data connectivity and also technology installations when moving new people into new homes", says Jason Clair WridgWays relocation specialists.

 I foresee them wanting (or expecting) to be able to control their home's technology from their phones.
 Whole home automation from one device will come into play.